Easy Mashed Rutabaga recipe is as simple as making mashed potatoes!

 - Peel skin away from rutabagas2 large rutabagas

 - Cut rutabagas into cubes

-- Place cubed rutabagas in water (or broth); bring to boil and cook for 15 minutes or until rutabagas are fork tender
+- Place cubed rutabagas in water (or broth) and cook for 15 minutes or until rutabagas are fork tender

 - Drain rutabagas in colander and return them to Dutch oven

 - Using a potato masher, mash rutabagas to desired consistency (See Notes)

 - Add pepper, onion powder, marjoram and 1 teaspoon of salt; taste for salt; add more if desired (See Notes)1 teaspoon onion powder, 1½ teaspoons salt, 1 teaspoon white pepper

 - Garnish with a sprinkle of marjoram and serve immediately1 teaspoon marjoram